SEMICeu/SDK-Solid/README.md

 # Solid-SDK
 This repository contains an SDK and demo of the Solid protocol.
-It's written
+It's written test

 ## Getting started
 Start by installing the SDK as a dependency of your project.